Enrise/DevelopmentProxy/README.md

 ## 4. Add the hostname to your hosts file

-Finally you have to make sure the host name is in your local hosts file.
+Finally, you have to make sure the host name is in your local hosts file.
 So for http://example.local we would expect the following content in `/etc/hosts`:

 ```